SAP-samples/btp-ai-sustainability-bootcamp/prerequisites/prerequisites.md

 We recommend you to create an access token to be used in place of your password.
 Instructions on how to generate a token can be found [here](https://docs.docker.com/docker-hub/access-tokens/#create-an-access-token).

 ###  2. Install Git and clone bootcamp repositories
-*	Install Git following instructions [here](https://github.com/git-guides/install-git).
+*	**Install Git** following the instructions [here](https://github.com/git-guides/install-git).

-*	Clone [btp-ai-sustainability-bootcamp repository](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp).
+*	**Clone the [btp-ai-sustainability-bootcamp repository](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp)**.
 This is the main bootcamp repository containing all the necessary code.
-A guide on how to clone a repository can be found [here]( https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+In a terminal, execute the following commands:
 ```sh
 mkdir sap_aicore_bootcamp
 cd sap_aicore_bootcamp